 We spent hours decorating those eggs.
 My mom boiled a dozen for each of us and equipped us with the supplies necessary to create colorful, patterned eggs that we always considered too pretty to eat.

 These masterpieces are not just for hiding and seeking, however.
-We do eat them, and I have devised a few favorite ways to take them a step or two past our favorite egg salad.
+We eat them, and I have devised a few clever ways to take them a step or two above our go-to egg salad.

 - 7 large or 6 extra large eggs, hard-boiled, peeled and chopped

-- 1 cup grated cheddar cheese
+- 1 cup (4 ounces) grated cheddar cheese

-- 1/4 cup mayonnaise
+- ¼ cup (52g) mayonnaise

 - 6 slices bacon, cooked and chopped

-- 1/2 tablespoon Dijon mustard
+- ½ tablespoon Dijon mustard

 - 1 dash Worcestershire sauce